osg-htc/docs/docs/common/yum.md

 ### Automatic Updates

-We strongly recommend against automatic updates for production services.
-You want to only change software versions during a controlled downtime (or, at least, while a human is watching);
+For production services, we suggest only changing software versions during controlled downtime.
-we strive to thoroughly test software updates, but cannot guarantee new version of software will not be problematic for your site.
+Therefore we recommend security-only automatic updates or disabling automatic updates entirely.

 To enable only security related automatic updates: